HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Communication Engineering/Satellite Communication.md

   - Highly secure, with encryption techniques to protect sensitive data.
   - Provide valuable information for weather forecasting, environmental monitoring, and resource management.

+### **<br/>Why two separate frequencies are used for uplink and downlink transmission in the case of satellite communication?**
+In satellite communication, two separate frequencies are used for uplink and downlink to avoid interference and ensure clear, reliable communication.
+This technique is called frequency division duplexing (FDD) and serves several essential purposes:<br/>
+  - To prevent interference with each other.
+  - To Improve signal quality.
+  - To optimize Frequency-Specific Transmission.
+  - To efficiently use Bandwidth.